 Some individuals look for confirmation that small towns can be an excellent location for G driver testing.
 Espanola is an excellent example of this.
-This town is Ranked number one for the lowest fail rate in the G test category for drivers licences.
+This town is Ranked number one for the lowest fail rate in the G test category for driver’s licenses.
 It is a town that makes up part of the Sudbury district.

 This small town makes up part of the Cochrane District.
 Kapuskasing is a beautiful place.
-Plus it is also considered to be the second best place for one to get their G driver’s licence.
-It boasts of a meagre fail rate of 9%.
+Plus it is also considered to be the second-best place for one to get their G driver’s license.
+It boasts of a meager fail rate of 9%.
 However, it only rates as number eight for best places for the G2 drivers.

 4. Sault St. Marie

-Sault St. Marie is the third largest city in Ontario.
-Also, it comes in fourth place of the top ten for being a good place to get your G licence.
-Plus, it is usually thought that larger cities make it more difficult to obtain a drivers licence.
-However, this is not applicable for here.
+Sault St. Marie is the third-largest city in Ontario.
+Also, it comes in fourth place of the top ten for being a good place to get your G license.
+Plus, it is usually thought that larger cities make it more difficult to obtain a driver’s license.
+However, this is not applicable here.
 Statistics show that the failure rate is only 12% for this city when it comes to the G drivers test.

-If you happened to check out the best Ontario driving centre to get your G2 licence, then you would have found that Kenora was on the top ten list.
-For the G licence, this one comes in at the 5th spot.
+If you happened to check out the best Ontario driving center to get your G2 license, then you would have found that Kenora was on the top ten list.
+For the G license, this one comes in at the 5th spot.
 A few who have to take the test here have made some suggestions.
 One of these is a driver may want to keep an eye on their speed as people tend to drive slow here.

 6. Thunder Bay

 The fail rate for the G driving test in Dryden is 20% which is just slightly higher than the fails for the G2 test here.
-Also,it is the second largest city in the Kenora district.
-Yet, Dryden is the smallest community in Ontario that has been giving the rating as being a city.
+Also, it is the second-largest city in the Kenora district.
+Yet, Dryden is the smallest community in Ontario that has been given the rating as being a city.
 For those that want to book at alternate locations close to this region, they can schedule their appointment through the Dryden Driving Center.
-It applies to the areas of Ignace, Pickle Lake and Sioux Outlook.
+It applies to the areas of Ignace, Pickle Lake, and Sioux Outlook.

 9. North Bay

 When one looks at the main street of North Bay, it may at first glance seem like a historic country town.
-Those taking their G licence here may have to participate in a drive through the city’s core.
+Those taking their G license here may have to participate in a drive through the city’s core.
 Or it could be they will need to take their instructor along either Highway 11 or Highway 17.
-Also, both of these makeup part of the Trans-Canada Highway.
+Also, both of these make up part of the Trans-Canada Highway.

 Ten Common Mistakes Made When Taking the G Driving Test In Ontario